Table of Contents

 - Make peace with food and follow an intuitive eating journey

-Calorie counting is a common result of diet culture and eagerness for the thin privilege that exists in Western societies.
+Calorie counting is a common result of diet culture and eagerness for the thin privilege.

 In this article we’ll explore the addictive nature of calorie counting, why we might find calorie counting attractive, and how to stop counting calories for good.